18xx introduction

 A

-state that only handles replacements, not upgrades (i.e., ignores placed tokens and upgrade concerns); and -
+ReplaceTilestate that only handles replacements, not upgrades (i.e., ignores placed tokens and upgrade concerns); and -

 An

-state that describes the current tile’s properties (see above) and only accepts valid upgrades.
+UpgradeTilestate that describes the current tile’s properties (see above) and only accepts valid upgrades.
 Whenever the candidate tile is changed or rotated, the hex border colour could be used to indicate whether the current configuration is a valid upgrade.

 Undo/redo

-enum that knows how to make and revert this modification to the map.
+Any UI event-handler that modifies the map should return an Action or Command enum that knows how to make and revert this modification to the map.

 The UI can then maintain a vector of past actions and an index to the current undo position, allowing the user to undo and redo these actions.